zack-bitcoin/amoveo/docs/progress_reports/forking_concerns.md

 For an oracle to cause a fork, all these things need to happen at the same time:
 1) the result of the oracle question needs to be ambiguous between true/false/bad
 2) a lot of money needs to be at risk for this oracle result, that way someone is incentivized to cause the fork.
-3) Either we don't have ASICS, or the ASIC miners are choosing not to attack one of the options to prevent a fork attack.
+3) Either we don't have ASICS, or the ASIC miners are choosing not to attack the smaller side to prevent the fork.
 4) The community of developers needs to have already forked.
 5) The cost of using the blockchain due to fees must be greater than the cost of using the blockchain due to volatility. (which usually only happens if Amoveo is very very big.)